britishgas-engineering/ya-done-appium/README.md

 **Ready to use yadda BBD test framework with appium and chai**

+### In 1.1.1
+- added ability to run with device logging disabled (set `deviceLogs: true` to switch log back on in device configuration)

 ### In 1.0.1
 - to use async and await ensure you have _[babel-polyfill](https://www.npmjs.com/package/babel-polyfill)_
 - added log the _this_ available in steps